blablacar/JonlilCKFinderBundle/README.md

 ```

 There are also some optional parameters :

 "thumbnailsEnabled": if you want to display thumbnails on the different images

 "thumbnailsFile": to use a specific thumbnails to make a preview

 "directAccess": if you have a direct access to the file forthe preview

+"fileDelete": if you want to prevent the file delete action on the server

 ##### For usage with native php storage
 ```yaml